syedmrizwan/go-nats/nats-streaming/README.md

 # Durable Subscriber with NATS Streaming

-With this example, a publisher writes 10 messages and the subscriber reads the messages and guarantee durability
+With this example, a publisher writes 10 messages and the subscriber reads the messages via queue subscribe

 1. Run NATS streaming server using the following command.